gocn/translator/2021/w23_go_performance_tools_cheat_sheet.md

     HitCount100000-8      3.60M ± 0%     1.50M ± 0%  -58.34%  (p=0.008 n=5+5)
     HitCount1000000-8     36.0M ± 0%     15.0M ± 0%  -58.34%  (p=0.008 n=5+5)

-Notice that we pass the `-count` flag to run the benchmarks multiple times so it can get the mean of the runs.
+Notice that we pass the `-count` flag to run the benchmarks multiple times, so it can get the mean of the runs.

 ## pprof

-Go comes with its own profiler where it will give you a better understanding of where the CPU time is being spent on or where the application is allocatingthe memory.
+Go comes with its own profiler where it will give you a better understanding of where the CPU time is being spent on or where the application is allocating the memory.
 Go samples these over some time for example it will look at the CPU/Memory usage every X nanoseconds for X amount of seconds.

 ### Generating Profiles